 What do you do at the HHS?

-I am a lecturer at International Business and Management Studies teaching business communication to international students.
+I am a lecturer at International Business teaching business communication and critical thinking to international students.
 With my great team we develop and teach skills from presenting, analytical writing to debating and more.
-Apart from that I am a year-one mentor guiding them through that crucial year, an internship tutor for fourth years who are starting to ‘work’ in a business environment, and a member of the curriculum committee.
-Never a dull day.

-And I recently took on a ‘new job’ as researcher for the research group Change Management.
+Next to that I am a researcher for the research group Change Management.